• Art magazine

 Innovations in automation

-While there are some phases of the fabric cutting process that are more efficient and reliable thanks to the use of automated precision machinery, many steps in the production and manufacturing process are still performed by hand.
-This helps preserve the craftsmanship of the process.
+Although some phases of the fabric cutting process are made more efficient and reliable through the use of automated precision machines, many steps in the production and manufacturing process are still carried out by hand.
+This helps to preserve the handcrafted quality of the process.

-Despite the fact that tailoring has always been associated with men's clothing, the industry has only recently begun to consider the needs of women.
+Despite the fact that tailoring has always been associated with men's clothing, the industry has only recently begun to take the needs of women into account.

 See this post on Instagram